palladius/clouddeploy-platinum-path/README.md

 * Promotion DEV -> STAGING.
 This is a second BUILD which also executes `make test` in the `app/MYAPP` folder.

+## Deploy philosophy

+4 targets have been created:

 ## Credits

 * willisc7 for https://github.com/willisc7/next21-demo-golden-path and the
    inspiring `demo-startup.sh`.
+* dmarzi@ for incredible help on GKE manifests.
-* Alex Bielski for his support in getting a CloudBuild to work with multiple Skaffold modules, plus the caching.
+* Alex Bielski for his support in getting a `Cloud Build` to work with multiple Skaffold modules, plus Skaffold *caching*.